briancullinan2/jupyter_ops/Utilities/.modules/Core/import notebook/cell-6.md

-How to parse cells of {types} from a notebook?
+How to run all promises sequentially?